How to start trading on Bybit

 A simple guide on Bybit to get you started

-Everybody has been in a situation where he wonders how to start trading on Bybit or another exchange/trading platform like this.
-We will get you through the needed steps for you to start trading on this amazing platform.
-If you are not familiar with Bybit yet, I suggest that you read our review on it.
+Confused with how to start trading on Bybit?
+This guide for Bybit will get you through the required steps to get you started.
+If you are not familiar with Bybit’s platform, we suggest that you read our review on it.

-As this is a leverage trading platform it is recommended to understand how it works, if you don’t know.
-The crypto space is a very volatile one and sometimes even the slightest mistakes in trading can lead to the liquidation of a position.
-It is very important to understand how the leverage positions work.
-Now that we have the needed information listed we can move on to the guide itself.
+This is a leverage trading platform and it is recommended to understand how it works before starting to trade on it.
+Cryptocurrencies are very volatile and sometimes even the slightest mistake in trading can lead to the liquidation of a position.

 Step-by-step guide on how to start trading on Bybit